tummychow/lannoc/README.md

 $ bundle install
 ```

+Set up the config variables at the bottom of nanoc.yaml, and you're good to go.

+## Posts

 Lannoc understands two basic types of content: articles and fixed pages (analogous to the post and page layouts from the original Lanyon).
 Articles are your usual blog posts, with dates and titles and so on.
-Fixpages don't have a date, only a title, and they generally don't get updated over time (eg the About page from the original Lanyon).
+Fixed pages don't have a date, only a title (eg the About page from the original Lanyon).

-Articles require three front matter keys (these are mandatory):
+Articles require three front matter keys (these are mandatory; if you don't include them, then nanoc will crash):

 ```yaml
 ---